victorbordo/debugging/rails/silent-asset-compilation-failure.md

 Webpacker can't find the `tailwindcss` module during asset pre-compilation.

 ## Cause
 TailwindCSS was improperly configured. `package.json` did not contain tailwind as a dependency.
-It was only listed in devDependencies.
+It was only listed in `devDependencies`.
 This explains why the error wasn't being throw while developing locally.

     # package.json